 The objective of the General Data Protection Regulation (GDPR) is to protect all citizens of the EU against privacy breaches in an increasingly data-based world (internet, social networks, e-commerce, IoT, big data, cloud …), very different from when the 1995 directive was established.

-The General Data Protection Regulation will replace local data protection laws in all EU countries on 25 May 2018.
+The General Data Protection Regulation has replaced local data protection laws in all EU countries on 25 May 2018.
 The GDPR will have a major impact on the way organisations collect and process personal data.

 All large and small organisations that deal with information about individuals will have to adapt quickly.
 Organisations violating the GDPR may be fined up to 4% of their annual worldwide turnover or 20 million euros (the highest amount retained).